A NSW Government website

 Cultural watering plans

-Examples of cultural watering plans may include:
+Examples of cultural watering purposes:

-• accessing in-stream, overland flow or groundwater to do any of the following:
+• Accessing in-stream, overland flow or groundwater to do any of the following:

 • drinking